What Is ATM Fraud?

 Physical theft of your card;

-Skimming, which involves theft of your card's magnetic stripe data using a portable device or a reader that attaches to the outside or inside of an ATM machine, combined with theft of your PIN via a small camera, fake keypad or direct observation;
+Skimming, which is theft of your card's magnetic stripe data using a portable device or a reader that attaches to the outside or inside of an ATM machine, combined with theft of your PIN via a camera, fake keypad or direct observation;

 Theft of your card's magnetic stripe data and PIN by causing your card to become stuck in the ATM's card reader, which, in turn, will prompt the ATM to ask you to re-enter your PIN;